Direct High-Resolution Imaging of Earth-Like Exoplanets: Fundamentals of Exoplanet Imaging

 while stellar leakage adds $\dot N_{\rm star}\sim(5-50)\,\mathrm{s}^{-1}$.
-When combined in quadrature with the diffuse astrophysical background (Sect.~\ref{sec:astro_backgrounds}), these sources set the ultimate shot‐noise floor and dictate the multi‐hour to multi‐day exposure times required for Earth‐like exoplanet detection and characterization.
+When combined in quadrature with the diffuse astrophysical background (Sect.~\ref{sec:astro_backgrounds}), these sources set the ultimate shot-noise floor and dictate the multi-hour to multi-day exposure times required for Earth-like exoplanet detection and characterization.